GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Related Work

 \section{Related Work}

 Before the advent of deep learning for graph representation learning~\cite{bronstein2021geometric}, molecular representation in chemoinformatics rested on feature engineering of descriptors or fingerprints~\cite{rogers2010extended, doi:10.1021/acs.chemrev.1c00107}.
 After learnable fingerprints~\cite{duvenaud2015convolutional} the general framework of GNNs, often based on MPNNs, has been rapidly gaining adoption~\cite{reiser2022graph}.
+Not all approaches follow the MPNN model of restricting compute to the sparse connectivity graph of the molecule, for example the continuous-filter convolutions in SchNet \cite{Schtt2017SchNetA} and the transformer-based Grover \cite{Rong2020GROVERSM} employ dense all-to-all compute patterns.

 GNN method development has also been facilitated by the availability of well motivated (suites of) benchmarking datasets such as QM9~\cite{ramakrishnan2014quantum}, MoleculeNet~\cite{wu2018moleculenet}, Open Graph Benchmark (OGB)~\cite{hu2020ogb}, OGB-LSC PCQM4Mv2~\cite{hu2021ogblsc}, Therapeutics Data Commons~\cite{huang2022TDC} for molecular property prediction or MD17~\cite{chmiela2017MD17}, ANI-1 \cite{smith2017ani1}, Open Catalyst~\cite{tran2022oc22} for structural conformers or molecular force field predictions.